HomeAboutLivestock Show General Rules and Regulations

 These rules govern all events and participants of the Howard County Livestock Show.
 In the absence of a specific rule, state fair rules will apply.

 IN ORDER TO SHOW AND PARTICIPATE: ALL LIVESTOCK EXHIBITORS AND HAM/BACON EXHIBITORS MUST BE SMQA CERTIFIED AND REGISTRATION FORMS MUST BE TURNED INTO THE HOWARD COUNTY EXTENSION CENTER BY May 10, 2024.
 Late entries must be turned in by May 31st with a $25 late fee per child.
-Late entries from June 13, 2023 till Wednesday before the fair set-up will have a $50 per child.
+Late entries from June 1st until Wednesday before the fair set-up will have a $50 per child.
 NO ENTRIES will be accepted after the Wednesday before the fair starts.

 All entries are made with the distinct understanding that in no event will fair officials or any individual or groups of individuals connected with the fair be responsible for loss from any causes which might occur as a result of the fair.
 NOT RESPONSIBLE FOR ACCIDENTS.

 Exhibitors must be a member, in good standing, of a Howard County 4-H or FFA club in order to participate in the Howard County Fair Show and Sale.
 The show is limited to animals covered in the project record.
 4-H members must attend a minimum of 6 club meetings.
 FFA members must be in good standing according to their chapter’s rules.

 No Straw used for bedding; Chips are recommended.
 Stalls and pens must be kept clean at all times and cleaned before leaving after the sale.